How Roots to Sky approaches Life & Emotional Guidance

 As I have hopefully shown, beyond the treatment and diagnostic methods, the wholistic philosophy of traditional medicine itself is the medicine we desperately need in our modern hyper-compartmentalized world… as this fragmentation is an all-too-often unrecognized cause of trauma in itself.

 BRINGING IT ALL TOGETHER — HOW DOES IT WORK?

 Life coaches are everywhere these days, what makes Roots to Sky different?

-Roots to Sky utilizes teaching exercises, home-explorations, energywork & creative visualization, Non-violent Communication techniques, storytelling and acupuncture; while at the same time correcting the diet and if necessary prescribing herbs, working alongside any other practitioners you may have on your team — a truly wholistic approach geared towards taking the leap towards your personal potentials from the ground up, from Roots to Sky.
-And despite the depth of this article, often Guidance Sessions are booked to simply explore mind-body connections, a specific dream, options at a life crossroads, advice & council, or even just a listening ear — we go as deep as you need to.
+Roots to Sky utilizes teaching exercises, homework, creative visualization, Non-violent Communication techniques, storytelling and acupuncture; while at the same time correcting the diet and if necessary prescribing herbs, working alongside any other practitioners you may have on your team — a truly wholistic approach geared towards taking the leap towards your personal potentials from the ground up, from Roots to Sky.

 THE SPIRAL JOURNEY